-On Critical Race Theory, Cultural Pluralism, and Identity
+On Critical Race Theory and Cultural Pluralism

 The Right expects a little bit too much from its public figures.
 Modern information warfare has fundamentally changed the risk calculation, and we must consider this when levying criticism.
 As a public figure, there are things you cannot say, not only because they will be used tactically against the movement, but also because they will be used to target your family.
 As we see public figures take on the driving institutional narrative, we must keep in mind that every tool serves a different purpose, and not every general fights in every battle.
 The role for anons is to say what public figures can’t, but still support them.
 The role for public figures is to support anons for saying what they can’t.
 It is a reciprocal relationship.

 Thanks to his successful efforts in fighting Critical Race Theory (CRT) through his writing and political activism, Christopher Rufo has become a well-known public figure on the Right.
 CRT has become the primary battleground for the debate over American culture and identity.
 Clips of Rufo attacking the ideology on the basis that it seeks to use race as a means of moral, social and political revolution, have been dominating right-wing social media for weeks.
 Yet Rufo not only catches flack from leftist opponents like Marc Lamont Hill and Joy Reid, but also from the dissident Right, mostly for not being as quite ‘on the nose’ as they’d prefer regarding CRT’s anti-white nature.
 But as few people including former White House speechwriter Darren Beattie have suggested, there is a middle ground between Rufo and his right-wing critics worth exploring.
 Ironically, this is rooted in cultural relativism.